Sherinr11/Financio/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Note
+While adding expenses, create a new category.
+Upon doing so, it gets displayed and we will be able to add the expenses for the respective category accordingly